taghsira/dem-challenge/section2/README.md

 2. `docker run -p 8080:8080 mnist-api`
  - This will start the container and map port 8080 from the container to port 8080 on the machine this is run on.
 This will allow access to the API endpoint at `http://localhost:8080/predict`

+ 3. Use preferred tool like Postman to test the /predict route by sending a POST request with an image file.